itsdotbmp/Undergraduate-Pilot-Training/sortie-1/scoring.md

-slot in
-radio comm established
-mute on discord
-call green
-roll to runway
-take off
-rejoin - 275kts max
-fly to range
-bombing pattern
--2 in for dash1
--2 in for dash2
-return
-landing pattern

 # Scoring Guidelines
 ~~0 - Unqualified, no points awarded | 1 - Deficient, needs work | 2 - Acceptable | 3 - Exceeds Requirements~~
 ~~Passing score of 12 or better,~~ however proceeding on to the next Sortie is always at IP discretion.